 Maintain your right arm straight, 90 degrees perpendicular to your body, along with your fingers pointing upwards.

 Gently use your left hand to push your right hand till you’re feeling the stretch in your wrist and arm.
 Hold the place for just a few seconds.
-Do that exercise for every individual arm 5 times.
+Do that exercise for each arm 5 times.

 Hold your left arm straight, 90 degrees perpendicular to your body, along with your fingers pointing downwards.